StratusGrid/terraform-aws-bitbucket-onprem-downloader/README.md

 This module creates an API Gateway, Lambda, and supporting resources.
 The API GW accepts an incoming webhook from a 3rd-party (on premise) Bitbucket server and triggers the Lambda which requests a ZIP archive of the repository which triggered the webhook, and uploads that ZIP to a provided S3 bucket.
+Note that the resulting archive will be named after the branch being retrieved, and any forward slashes will be replaced with hyphens.

 ### Pre-deployment Checklist:
 Navigate into the "lambda" directory and build the requisite modules: